 Florida TaxWatch considers the issue of financial risk to be the greatest concern and controlling project costs and mitigating the additional financial risk to be the greatest challenge facing the District as SMART project implementation moves forward.
-The District has set aside \$225 million (reserve) to mitigate potential funding risks in the SMART Program.
+The District originally set aside \$225 million (reserve) to mitigate potential funding risks in the SMART Program.
+The most recent risk assessment suggests that the projected costs to complete planned SMART Program construction will exceed the original \$987 million SMART Program budget by \$462 million, which is \$237 million more than the amount the District placed into reserve.

-To mitigate the projected \$429 million financial risk, the SBBC approved the issuance of up to \$250 million in Certificates of Participation (CPOs).
-These CPOs will provide supplemental funding for the additional costs for the SMART Program.
-The District has added \$211 million in CPO funding to the reserve, bringing the total amount of reserve funding to \$436 million.
-Due to approved School Board approvals through the end of Q3 2019-20, the SMART Program reserve balance is currently \$209.3 million.
+In March, the SBBC authorized the issuance of up to \$250 million in Certificates of Participation (CPOs).
+These CPOs will provide supplemental funding for the additional costs for the SMART Program, increasing the total amount of reserve funds to \$475 million.
+If the projected costs to complete planned SMART Program construction continue to exceed the original SMART Program budget by \$462 million, as projected, the District should have sufficient funding in reserve; however, it is important to note that the high end of the financial risk assessment prepared by Atkins (\$524 million) exceeds the amount placed in reserve.
+Due to approved School Board approvals through the end of Q4 2019-20, the SMART Program reserve balance is currently \$155.4 million.